 Location: Junior and senior-level academy courses are taught at the ARL.
-Summary

 The Construction Management Academy focuses on industry-compliant methods, technology and safety standards.
 Students design, plan, direct, coordinate and budget a variety of projects, including the construction of a residential building.
 Students will gain the knowledge and skills to prepare them for various careers in construction including project management and supervision, project engineering, contract administration, and safety coordination.
 In addition to carpentry, students in this program also explore a variety of construction trade areas, such as electrical and plumbing.
 Participation in an internship that reflects students' interests in the field of construction provides real-world applications of the knowledge and skills learned in the classroom.
-This National Center for Construction Management Academy provides students with an excellent foundation for continuing education in the building industry.
+This National Center for Construction Education Research (NCCER) certified program affords students the opportunity to earn national recognition.
+The Construction Management Academy provides students with an excellent foundation for continuing education in the building industry.